lvh/lvh.github.io/posts/solving-regex-crosswords/index.md

 incompatible values.
 In that case, the goal is said to fail.
 Unification is just one of many goals, but it's the most important one in most programs including ours.

-(You'll probably be happy to learn `l/==`, full name `clojure.core.logic/==`, is just a function.
-It requires learning a ton of deep logic machinery to grok, but at least it's not magic.)

 Finally, we need a way to actually run the logic programming engine. that's `clojure.core.logic/run`'s job.
 Something like: